 What is the job like

-69% of Social Science Research Asst said they were satisfied with their job and 65% said they feel like their job is making other people’s lives better.
+69% of Social Science Research Assistants said they were satisfied with their job and 65% said they feel like their job is making other people’s lives better.

 Is this right for me

 You can read more about these career personality types here.